Adán Augusto López: Incursion into politics

-López Hernández was born in Paraíso, Tabasco, earning a law degree from the Universidad Juárez Autónoma de Tabasco in 1984.
-He worked as a lawyer and notary in the 1980s and 1990s, earning a master's degree from Paris II in 1987.
-He also served in Tabasco state government during the 1990s, briefly as the head of the Local Board of Conciliation and Arbitration and then as the deputy secretary of Government and Legal Matters.
 Through 2003, he was a member of the Institutional Revolutionary Party, which included a stint as the state party's secretary general.
 He served as the campaign coordinator for Manuel Andrade Díaz's 2000 gubernatorial bid; after the elections were annulled by the TEPJF, he positioned himself as a candidate to be the interim governor in the ensuing August 2001 elections, then stepped aside to help the party choose a candidate, who turned out to be Díaz.